zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 ## Biography

+(M,IEEE) I am currently a postdoc research fellow of [Prof. Jihong Park](https://sites.google.com/view/jihong-park) at the Singapore University of Technology and Design (SUTD).
+I was a research fellow of [Prof. Jinho Choi](https://experts.deakin.edu.au/45933-jinho-choi) at Deakin University and was a research assistant of [Prof. Branka Vucetic](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/branka-vucetic.html) at the University of Sydney (USYD).

-(M,IEEE) I received the B.E.
-(Hons.) and M.Phil. degrees from The University of Sydney (USYD), Australia, in 2016 and 2019, respectively, and the Ph.D. degree from [Centre for IoT and Telecommunications](https://www.sydney.edu.au/engineering/our-research/internet-of-things/centre-for-iot-and-telecommunications.html) at the School of Electrical and Information Engineering, USYD, in 2023.
+I received the B.E.
+(Hons.) and M.Phil. degrees from USYD, Australia, in 2016 and 2019, respectively, and the Ph.D. degree from [Centre for IoT and Telecommunications](https://www.sydney.edu.au/engineering/our-research/internet-of-things/centre-for-iot-and-telecommunications.html) at the School of Electrical and Information Engineering, USYD, in 2023.

 Throughout my studies, I was fortunate to work under the supervision of [Dr. Wibowo Hardjawana](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/wibowo-hardjawana.html) and [Prof. Branka Vucetic](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/branka-vucetic.html), which provided me with invaluable guidance in my research endeavors.
 My Ph.D. thesis focuses on ["Scheduler Designs in Wireless Networks"](https://hdl.handle.net/2123/31508) and my works are published in prestigious journals and conferences, e.g., TON, JSAC and TWC etc.

-I was a research assistant of [Prof. Branka Vucetic](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/branka-vucetic.html) at USYD in 2023 and am currently a causal research fellow of [Prof. Jinho Choi](https://experts.deakin.edu.au/45933-jinho-choi) at Deakin University and will be joining Singapore University of Technology and Design (SUTD) soon as a research fellow of [Prof. Jihong Park](https://sites.google.com/view/jihong-park).
+It is also my honor to have had collaborations with colleagues from

+- **Morse Micro** (A fabless semiconductor startup): Together, we investigated the interference management using restricted access window (RAW) in Wi-Fi Halow networks.
+(2022-2023)

+- **SmartSatCRC** (Australia's leading space research center): Together, we investigated advanced satellite communications for high rate and dynamic service delivery.
+(2020)

+- **Telstra** (Australia's largest telecommunications company): Together, we investigated open programmable schedulers of 4G/5G networks and open radio access networks (O-RANs).
+(2018-2019)

-My research interests span in graph theory and machine learning in wireless networks.
+My current research interests span in graph theory and machine learning in wireless networks.

-🤝*Collaborations from both industry and academia are highly welcomed.
-If you are interested in my researches, feel free to reach out!*
+🤝🤝 *Collaborations from both academia and industry are highly welcomed.
+If you are interested in my researches, feel free to reach out!* 🤝🤝

 <!-- <span style="background-color: yellow;">📢I am actively looking for a research position in relevant topics.</span> -->